Wealthronic · Independent personal-finance journalism

 1. Display advertising via Google AdSense.
 The yellow boxes you sometimes see between paragraphs are programmatic ads.
 I do not choose which advertisers appear, and an ad is not an endorsement.

-2. Affiliate links to a small list of brokers, budgeting apps, and tax tools I personally use.
+2. Affiliate links to a small list of brokers, budgeting apps, and tax tools relevant to the topics covered here.
 When you sign up through one of these links I may receive a small referral fee at no extra cost to you.
 These links are always labeled.

 3. The Wealthronic Weekly, a free newsletter — which earns nothing directly, but keeps me honest about the work.